The null condition in elastodynamics leads to non-uniqueness: Defining a local inverse of divergence by solving the asymmetric divergence equation

 \subsection{Solving the asymmetric divergence equation}

-In this subsection, we will use the conclusion in Theorem \ref{lm: sym div eq} to solve the asymmetric equation \eqref{asymmetric divergence equation}.
+In this subsection, we will use the conclusion in Lemma \ref{lm: sym div eq} to solve the asymmetric equation \eqref{asymmetric divergence equation}.
 The following is a main result regarding compactly supported solutions to the asymmetric divergence equation on $\R^d$ for any $d\geq2$: